-- Establishment of a standalone onsite conventional carbon in pulp/leaching processing plant of a nominal capacity of 1 million tonnes per annum - Current mining, labour and services costs prevailing in the industry - Australian gold price of \$1,600 per ounce

-- Cut-off grades for the geological model of 0.5g/t - Prior to the Entech study a comprehensive internal geological review of the depth extent of the transitional zone was completed.
+- Establishment of a standalone onsite conventional carbon in pulp/leaching processing plant of a nominal capacity of 1 million tonnes per annum - Current mining, labour and services costs prevailing in the industry - Australian gold price of \$1,600 per ounce - Cut-off grades for the oxide and transitional component of the geological model of 0.5g/t - Prior to the Entech study a comprehensive internal geological review of the depth extent of the transitional zone was completed.
 This review indicated that the transitional zone extended by approximately 10 metres deeper than previously modelled.
 This is demonstrated in the 2 cross sections shown below (Figure 1 and 2).
-Figure 3 demonstrates the lateral extent to the supergene mineralisation.